-Values Summer Reading Assignment 2016 Every student at CDH is required to complete a summer reading assignment.
+Values Summer Reading Assignment 2017

+Every student at CDH is required to complete a summer reading assignment.
 For Values, select only from the list provided.
 You will have to purchase or check it out on your own.
 Read the novel and complete the assignment.
 Turn in to your Values class the first day of school.

-Between Shades of Gray by Ruta Sepetys Fahrenheit 451 by Ray Bradbury Brown Girl Dreaming by Jacqueline Woodson Red Queen by Victoria Avyard Wonder by R.J.
-Palacio An alternate accommodation for those with reading difficulty would be the novel Seed Folk by Paul Fleischman.
+Between Shades of Gray by Ruta Sepetys

+Fahrenheit 451 by Ray Bradbury

+Brown Girl Dreaming by Jacqueline Woodson

+Red Queen by Victoria Avyard

+Wonder by R.J.
+Palacio

 Based on your novel, concentrate on three aspects that create community.
+We will study these aspects using your examples.

+- Relationships

-We will study these aspects using your examples - Relationships - Where a person lives (place, culture, time, physical environment) - Ideas or things that happen.
+- Where a person lives (place, culture, time, physical environment)

+- Ideas or things that happen.

 For each of these in order, find two specific quotes from different parts of the book.
 6 quotes total.
 First, write each quote, however long, word for word in quotation marks with the page number in parenthesis at the end.
 Then, write a 5 sentence explanation of what is happening in this quote, and why it is important in regards to the aspect it describes: Relationships, Where a person lives, Ideas or things that happen.
 Again, there should be two quotes for each bullet point above.
 Your assignment should be typed, double-spaced, using Times New Roman font.
-Your header on the first page should be at the top left and should include in order: Your Name, Values, 29 August 2015.
+Your header on the first page should be at the top left and should include in order: Your Name, Values, 28 August 2017.
 See the example of one entry provided below.
 Again, there will be 6 total.
-We, the Values teachers, look forward to meeting you!
-Whoever your Values teachers may be, please let me know if you have questions by emailing me.
+All the Values teachers look forward to meeting you!
+Please let me know if you have questions by emailing me.
 Have a great summer.
-Sincerely, Steven Tacheny English Department, Values Teacher stacheny@c-dh.org Example of formatting and assignment: Name Values 25 August 2016 The Book Title by Author Relationships:
+Good reading.
+Sincerely, Steven Tacheny English Department, Values Teacher stacheny@c-dh.org Example of formatting and assignment: Name Values 28 August 2017 The Book Title by Author Relationships:

-"Of all the things that kept her alive, the memory of her mother was the strongest thread to tie her to the past " (90).
+"Of all the things that kept her alive, the memory of her mother was the strongest thread to tie her to the past" (90).
 Because Frannie knew that she was probably never going to get back on the ship, only memories of her mother were available.
 She really couldn't find new friends in her small town and that was making it harder for her.
 Her mother really seems to be important, especially when she remembers the kitchen where her mother taught her to cook the amazing pies.
 In fact, if she had never learned to bake such amazing pies, she never would have been as successful moving to a new country.
 Truly, her mother's relationship was the best thing she could have brought with her, if only based on a memory.
 Book Descriptions: